Skip to Main content

 If big carats are a must, temper the cost with a sparkling diamond alternative for the best of both worlds.
 Not only are they exponentially easier to source than mined diamonds, but each one is created to be Ideal cut and internally flawless.
 It’s also easier to find large, impressive stones that fit as snugly into your budget as they do complementing settings, since Nexus Diamond™alternatives cost up to 80% less than their mined counterparts.

-Loose Oval Nexus Diamond alternatives in various carat weights on a hand.
+loose oval Nexus Diamond alternatives in various carat weights on a hand

 What To Know Before You Go Diamond Shopping